-I love animals.
-Period.
-Animals are a part of the moral circle.
 I will work with experts in the field to produce legislation that strengthens the Endangered Species Act and helps protect all animals from abuse and cruelty.
 Most Americans say animals need legal protection (62%, 2015 Gallup) and I intend to work toward that.
 Education is also a big part of creating a greater group of individuals who care for animals and follow through with action.

 Cryptocurrency is a newer form of currency exchange that should not go unexplored.
-However, we must ensure proper consumer protections, make sure companies are adequately capitalized so they don't collapse and ensure adequate security.
+However, we must ensure proper consumer protections, make sure companies are adequately capitalized so they don't collapse, and ensure adequate security.
 (Read More)

-As the director of a civil rights agency as well as the ADA and Title VI Coordinator for an entire city, it is my duty to ensure equitable treatment for all.
+As the director of a human rights and civil rights agency as well as being the ADA and Title VI Coordinator for an entire city, it is my duty to ensure equitable treatment for all.
 It is my privilege to continue beyond any election.
 In order for civil rights laws to achieve their ultimate goal and purpose they must be expanded to ensure more protections for more people.
 (Read More)

 We must strive to create and maintain good relationships with those who will respect our culture, our fundamentals and our ideologies.
 To that end, we must find ways to safeguard our interests while maintaining international relationships for the good of all humanity.
 Let's work with international governments and agencies to achieve better communication while spreading the democratic message worldwide.
 (Read More)

-In order to ensure a more democratic system we must work hard to accurately represent Americans and their ever-changing interests, desires and needs.
-We must find new, innovative ways to ensure the representation of all people through data collection, surveys and establishing an online center where we can find the results of this information and use it to make better decisions for all.
-Reform also includes basic things like requiring legislators to actually read bills and make them public before they vote on them, merging and consolidating federal agencies to save money, and greater transparency with regard to how legislators spend taxpayers’ dollars.
+In order to ensure a more democratic system we must work hard to accurately represent Americans and their ever-changing interests, desires, and needs.
+We must find new, innovative ways to ensure the representation of all people through data collection, surveys, and establishing an online center where we can find the results of this information and use it to make better decisions for all.
+Reform also includes basic things like requiring legislators to actually read bills and make them public before they vote on them, merging, and consolidating federal agencies to save money, and greater transparency with regard to how legislators spend taxpayers’ dollars.

 It’s time we put an end to gun violence once and for all and stop pretending we can’t do anything about it.
 I am not against one's right to bear arms more than I am for the technological advancement thereof and the regulation of sales of guns and ammunition.
 (Read More)

 We must work together to redefine what it means to make it easier for Americans to acquire a home, afford rents and mortgages, and avoid unnecessary costs and fees.
-Additionally, Americans deserve less barriers with regard to acquiring good credit for goods and services which will require greater scrutiny and a review of credit bureaus, financial institutions and their processes and procedures.
+Additionally, Americans deserve less barriers with regard to acquiring good credit for goods and services which will require greater scrutiny and a review of credit bureaus, financial institutions, and their processes and procedures.

 I come from a family of veterans.
 I will work every day to ensure that our soldiers...past, present, and future, have everything they need.
 Period.
 (Read More)